 Still, there are no signs that Google's search leadership is in jeopardy.
-So far users have been creatures of habit, returning to Google despite heavy marketing by rivals.
-And in Google's first decade, no rival has offered technology compelling enough to woo away the googling masses-the firm's share has only increased.
-Defeating Google with some sort of technical advantage will be difficult, since Web-based innovation can often be quickly imitated.
+So far users have been creatures of habit; no rival has offered technology compelling enough to woo away the Googling masses.
+Defeating Google with some sort of technical advantage will be difficult since Web-based innovation can often be quickly imitated.
 Google now rolls out over 550 tweaks to its search algorithm annually, with many features mimicking or outdoing innovations from rivals.S.
 Levy, "Inside the Box," Wired, March 2010.

-The Google Toolbar helps reinforce search habits among those who have it installed, and Google has paid the Mozilla foundation (the folks behind the Firefox browser) upwards of \$66 million a year to serve as its default search option for the open source browser.S.
-Shankland, "Thanks, Google: Mozilla Revenue Hits \$75 Million," CNET, November 19, 2008.
+The Google Toolbar helps reinforce search habits among those who have it installed, and Google has paid the Mozilla foundation (the folks behind the Firefox browser) upwards of \$66 million a year to serve as its default search option for the open source browser.
+S. Shankland, "Thanks, Google: Mozilla Revenue Hits \$75 Million," CNET, November 19, 2008.
 But Google's track record in expanding reach through distribution deals is mixed.
-The firm spent nearly \$1 billion to have MySpace run AdSense ads, but Google has publicly stated that social network advertising has not been as lucrative as it had hoped (see Chapter 8 "Facebook: Building a Business from the Social Graph").
+The firm spent nearly \$1 billion to run ads on MySpace, later stating the deal had not been as lucrative as it had hoped (see Chapter 8 "Facebook: Building a Business from the Social Graph").
 The firm has also spent nearly \$1 billion to have Dell preinstall its computers with the Google browser toolbar and Google desktop search products.
-But in 2009, Microsoft inked deals that displaced
+But Microsoft later inked deals that displaced Google on Dell machines, and it also edged Google out in a five-year search contract with Verizon Wireless.N.
+Wingfield, "Microsoft Wins Key Search Deals," Wall Street Journal, January 8, 2009.